gromacs/gromacs/docs/release-notes/2021/major/performance.rst

 Allow domain-decomposition and separate PME rank parallel runs to offload update and constraints to a GPU with CUDA without requiring the (experimental) direct GPU communication features to be also enabled.

+Tune CUDA short-range nonbonded kernel parameters on NVIDIA Volta and Ampere A100
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Recent compilers allowed re-tuning the nonbonded kernel defaults on NVIDIA Volta and Ampere A100GPUs which improves performance of the Ewald kernels, especially those that also compute energies.